 BOUNTIFUL 2019 RED HARVEST

-Celebration of another bountiful harvest, we have put together 12 different wines from 12 different producers for an exciting assortment of wines from different appellations of the burgundy region.
+Celebration of another bountiful harvest, we have put together 12 different wines from an assortment of producers for an exciting assortment of wines from various appellations of the burgundy region.

 12 bottle RED assortment includes one bottle of each PLUS GROUND SHIPPING INCLUDED: